peterhinch/micropython-touch/TOUCHPAD.md

 * TSC2007 [e.g. Adafruit](http://www.adafruit.com/products/5423)
 * XPT2046 Used on many Chinese resistive touchscreens.

-## Coordinates
+## Mapping

-To avoid confusion, values returned by the hardware driver are referred to as `x` and `y`, while pixel values are `row` and `col`.
-Typically `x` and `y` values might have 12 bit resolution and, due to hardware tolerances, may span less than their nominal range with minimum values > 0 and the maximum < 4095.
+The `x` and `y` values have 12 bit resolution but due to hardware tolerances typically span less than their nominal range. with minimum values > 0 and the maximum < 4095.
 The ABC compensates for these limitations and performs mapping from `(x, y)` to `(row, col)` in accordance to the display orientation (e.g. landscape/portrait, usd, etc.).